 DIY 2×4 Plant Stand Tutorial

 Cut your leg boards and the shelf boards to size based on the plans.
-The shelf boards were cut from a longer, much heavier, board first using a circular saw a little longer than called for.
+The shelf boards were cut a little longer than called for from a longer, much heavier board using a circular saw.
 Then they were trimmed to exact length on the miter saw.

 Step 2: Make your Pocket Holes.